Comparison15 min read

 Gamepad integrated prototype.

 Figma prototypes don’t allow you to go this far.
-To prototype the mentioned scenarios and use them for usability testing, you’ll need ProtoPie.
+To prototype the aforementioned scenarios and use them for usability testing, you’ll need ProtoPie.
 If you actually think about this, there are endless multi-device scenarios that people face every day already.

 Sharing & handing off prototypes

-All the interaction specs your engineers needs on a single page.
+All the interaction specs your engineers need in a single overview.

 Use Figma & ProtoPie together